vote-by-mail/election-official-data/README.md

 ```
 **NB:**, fields with a question mark (e.g. `county?`) indicate that the value may possibly be empty, i.e. no such key exists.
 If no values are provided by the state, this is how it is indicated.

+State data is no longer saved in the `master` branch of this repo.

+Data releases are tagged with the date of collection using the format `data/2020-06-22`.
+Files that could not be collected or had no changes will be carried over from previous commits.

 ## Adding a New State
 Each state's crawler is put under its own folder (e.g. `states/new_york/main.py`), with potentially other files in the folder.
 - The goal is for each state's crawler to fetch and process all of its required inputs without human intervention, so that we can easily re-run scripts periodically to collect fresh data.